Watch a 2 min video highlighting basic features of Mus2

 You can use Mus2 with the same familiar interface and features in Windows and Mac OS X.

-Try all of Mus2’s features* for free and without any time limitations.
-It will always be free to display and play back Mus2 scores with the free demo version of Mus2.
+You can try all the features of Mus2 for free and indefinitely*.
+Music notes prepared with Mus2 will always be free to view and listen to with the trial version of Mus2.